 While in grad school I began interning at Doner Direct, a large adverstising agency that used to be based in Baltimore.
 After a year interning, Doner hired me and I continued to work in the art production department as well as a junior graphic designer.
 In the fall of 1999 I went on to work for Natoli Design, a small, graphic design firm with a cool office space in Hampden.
 Here I worked on logos, print and marketing materials and website design for a variety of clients, some of whom included The Baltimore Sun, The University of Baltimore and Bon Appetit.
 While working at Natoli, I started designing and illustrating custom invitations and annoucements on the side.
 After receiving more and more of this work through word of mouth, I decided to venture out on my own and started my stationery business in 2001, Monica Maslack Stationers.
 As artist/illustrator/manufacturer I not only continued to do custom, event specific work and graphic design services but also began to mass produce and license my illustrations.
 At the height of MMS, I had 45 sales reps selling around the country to multiple stationery store chains, individually owned stores and gift shops as well as department stores and on-line stationery websites.
 Such stores included Neiman Marcus, Horchow Online, FineStationery.com and Target, just to name a few.
 Sale of my products included a few celebs too such as Christy Turlington, Tony Hawke, a Presidential Hopeful at the time and Jennifer Lopez.
 The ride was fun, but 10 years and 2 kids later I shut down MMS, selling the last of my inventory to Tuesday Morning.
 It is then that I decided to delve into other endeavors to keep the artist in me happy; all in the name of Design of course!

-Along the way I began saving furniture that the previous owners left behind with the intention of possibly staging my own houses one day when I had enough inventory.
-In March of 2016 my Roanoke College girlfriend, Allison, approached me to help her with a potential staging job that she was offered through her business Clever Concierge (An organizing/downsizing/personal assistant business) and by the end of the conversation we were starting our NEW business together!
+Along the way, I began saving furniture that the previous owners left behind with the intention of possibly staging my own houses one day when I had enough inventory.
+In March of 2016 my Roanoke College girlfriend, Allison, approached me to help her with a potential staging job that she was offered through her business Clever Concierge (An organizing/downsizing/personal assistant business) and by the end of the conversation, we were starting our NEW business together!
 We tossed around several, possible names and finally settled on Poppy Production.
-First b/c of our love of flowers, plants and gardening and second because “Poppy” is the name of my adorable, beloved, yellow lab!
+First b/c of our love of flowers, plants, and gardening, and second because “Poppy” is the name of my adorable, beloved, yellow lab!
 As flower and dog lovers alike, it all just felt right!
-And the rest of the story you will see among the pages of this website.
-We hope you Enjoy!
+And the rest of the story you will see on the pages of this website.
+We hope you enjoy it!